 It is to be noted that the ways of disposing of property mortis causa have been enhanced from the 1st of June 2019.
-The new mechanisms such as a testamentary contract and joint will of spouses existing in German law, after heating debates were introduced in the Russian law (art.
+The new mechanisms such as a testamentary contract and joint will of spouses, existing in German law, were introduced in Russian law (art.
 1140 prim and para 4 of the art.
 1118 of the Russian Civil Code).
 Reserved portion is to be designated in any case – whether the devolution of property takes place intestate,through a testamentary contract or through a joint will of spouses.

 The conflict of law rules are laid down in art.
 1224 of the Civil Code.
-The applicable law is the law of the country of last habitual residence of the deceased person, devolution of property is governed by lex rei sitae.
+Whilst the applicable law in general is the law of the country of last habitual residence of the deceased person, devolution of property is governed by lex rei sitae.

 Finally, from the point of view of private international law, the Council Regulation 2016/1103 on Matrimonial Property Regimes Having Cross-Border Implications states that the law designated as applicable by this Regulation shall be applied whether or not it is the law of a Member State (art.
 20).
 In similar vein, EU Regulation 650/2012 on International Successions provides in its art.
 20 for the application of the law of the State in which the deceased has his/her habitual residence at the time of death, even if this is the law of a State that is not a member of the European Union.
 A single law will govern the whole succession as the unity model was chosen by the Regulation’s drafters in art.
 21.